opsani/servox/docs/checks.md

 such, configuration for checks can be done in the checks section of the `servo.yaml`, as defined by the [ChecksConfiguration](../servo/configuration.py#L468) class.
 The checks configuration is not required explicitly, and if not specified will run with default options.
-Below is an example with all configurable options specified explicitly
+Below is an example of the checks configuration within a complete `servo.yaml` with all configurable options specified explicitly.

 ```servo.yaml
     opsani_dev: